Nathanaël Saintini

-Career
+Club career

 Saintini is a youth product of the Guadeloupean club MJC des Abymes, and continued his development in mainland France with the youth academies of CASC Ouillins-Lyon, Saint-Priest and Montpellier.
 He began his senior career with Montpellier reserves, before moving to SO Cholet in the Championnat National.
 He transferred to FC Sion on 8 January 2019.

 Saintini spent the 2020–21 season on loan with the Luxembourgian club Union Titus Pétange.
 He made his professional debut with Sion in a 1–0 Swiss Super League win over BSC Young Boys on 7 August 2021.

+On 14 February 2024, Saintini joined Kryvbas Kryvyi Rih in Ukraine on loan with an option to buy.

+On 3 September 2025, Noah signed a permanent contract with Saintini.

 International career

 Born in the French overseas department of Guadeloupe, Saintini represented the France U18s twice in 2018.
 He debuted for the Guadeloupe national team in a friendly 2–0 loss to Cape Verde on 23 March 2022.